-- Staff is still providing COVID-19 testing results from the City Wastewater Treatment Plant (WWTP) for the Oregon Health Authority (OHA) Program.
+• Staff continues to provide COVID-19 testing results from the City Wastewater Treatment Plant (WWTP) for the Oregon Health Authority (OHA) Program.
 OHA has launched a statewide COVID-19 wastewater-monitoring project to study the presence of the SARS-CoV-2 virus in more than 40 small- to medium-sized communities around the state.
 The project, which will include weekly wastewater testing over a 30-month period, will enable epidemiologists to better understand the circulation of COVID-19 in some of Oregon's communities.
 It will serve as an "early warning" system to detect if COVID-19 is spreading silently in communities.
-Staff is now receiving feedback from the program.
-According to the wastewater monitoring data, the viral concentration rates at the WWTP have plateaued. - Staff will be meeting with staff from the program (OSU) and County Community Health staff in the near future to review the program and discuss the future use of the data collected.